Table of Contents

 Gemini: Gemini is a CEX that allows you to exchange crypto, manage assets, and analyze your trades easily.

 Crypto.com: Crypto.com is a platform that supports the trading of almost all cryptocurrencies and derivatives like futures and perpetuals.

 Decentralized exchanges (DEX)

-1Inch: 1inch is a DEX aggregator that instantly analyzes multiple DEXs to optimize your trades and give you the best conversion rates.
+1Inch: 1inch is a DEX aggregator that instantly analyzes multiple DEXs to optimize trades and give the best conversion rates.